Skip to main content Skip to navigation

 7. Use advanced technology to enhance screening accuracy

 Dedicated AML software leveraging cutting-edge technology can offer firms a significant competitive advantage in payment screening.
-Artificial intelligence (AI) and machine learning (ML), in particular, have a wide range of applications in this area, from automatically refreshing screening databases to optimizing search algorithms for a reduced false positive rate.
+Artificial intelligence (AI) and machine learning (ML), in particular, have a wide range of applications in this area, from automatically refreshing screening databases to optimizing search algorithms to reduce false positives.
 When choosing a software solution, firms should consider their specific payment screening requirements, risk assessment, and appetite.

 Get a demo